Peace Breaks Out

 Peace Breaks Out (1981) is a novel by American author John Knowles, better known for A Separate Peace (1959).
-Both books share the setting of the Devon preparatory school, probably a reference to Phillips Exeter Academy in Exeter, New Hampshire, which Knowles attended in his youth.
+Both books share the setting of the Devon preparatory school.

 Plot

 The book follows the story of Pete Hallam as he returns to the school and becomes a history teacher as well as a coach.
 It is a story of the aftermath of World War II and the loss of innocence of young men.

 It starts by Pete Hallam returning, war-torn and emotionally scarred, to the school from which he graduated.
 He is now a teacher at Devon School and detects a subtle but deep hate between two members of the class in the first session alone.